-No Simple Solutions: Women, displacement and durable solutions in South Sudan - South Sudan
+No Simple Solutions: Women, Displacement and Durable Solutions in South Sudan - South Sudan

 The Government of South Sudan should:

-Along with other parties, reinvigorate progress on the implementation of the R-ACSS ahead of the end of the pre-transitional period and ensure that the R-ARCSS leads to improved governance and sustainable peace in South Sudan.
+• Along with other parties, reinvigorate progress on implementation of the RACSS ahead of the end of the pre-transitional period and ensure that the RARCSS leads to improved governance and sustainable peace in South Sudan.

 Humanitarian actors should: